The ultimate self-care gift guide to celebrate International Women’s Day - National | Globalnews.ca

 Keep your skin radiant and refreshed with Dermalogica essentials, including a glycolic cleanser, brightening serum, and more—all tucked into a sustainable, stylish bag.
 The perfect little gift for skincare lovers!

 Turn back time with this easy-to-use mask, which helps reduce fine lines and wrinkles, leaving your skin glowing and youthful using advanced light therapy.
-Rejuvenates and smoothes your skin with just 10 minutes a day.
+It rejuvenates and smoothes your skin with just 10 minutes a day.

 With its sweet pitaya scent and nourishing formula, this lip oil gives your pout a pop of colour while keeping your lips smooth and moisturized all day long.
 Throw one into your purse for glossy touch-ups.